GitHub and Livefyre account setup

 2.a.
 Link your GitHub and Microsoft accounts (Microsoft employees)

-However, we prefer that Microsoft employees contribute to private repositories when available.
-To do that, you must first link your Github account with your Microsoft account:
+However, we prefer that Microsoft employees contribute to private repositories when they're available.
+To do that:

-From the https://repos.opensource.microsoft.com/ page, join the appropriate GitHub organization where you will be collaborating with others on repositories, such as the "Microsoft" and "MicrosoftDocs" organizations.
-This is determined, based on the organization where the repository resides, for example:
+From the Microsoft Open Source organizations page, join the appropriate GitHub organization where you will be collaborating with others on repositories, such as the "Microsoft" and "MicrosoftDocs" organizations.
+This is determined based on the organization where the repository resides:

-After you've joined an organization, you will be added to the organization's "everyone" team, which many private repositories use as the read-permissions team.
-This may be the only step required, but if your team requires that you join a specific team/teams, click the "Team" link under the top GitHub/Teams menu, then click the "Available teams" button.
-Enter the team name given to you by your GitHub administrator in the search field, click Search, then click the team name in the results list and click "Join".
+After you've joined an organization, you are added to the organization's "everyone" team, which many private repositories use as the read-permissions team.
+This might be the only step that's required.
+But if your team requires that you join a specific team:

 2.b.
-Enable two-factor authentication (2FA) and create an access token (Microsoft employees)
+Enable two-factor authentication and create an access token (Microsoft employees)

 To enable 2FA, please see the instructions in the Securing your account with two-factor authentication (2FA) GitHub article.
 We recommend the following steps, as covered in the article:

 b.
-Be sure to download/save your two-factor authentication recovery codes if you didn't already.
+Download and save your two-factor authentication recovery codes if you didn't already.

 c.
-Set a fallback SMS number for authentication, in the event you lose access to your primary device and recovery codes.
+Set a fallback SMS number for authentication, in case you lose access to your primary device and recovery codes.

-The first time you authenticate to GitHub from Git, you'll be asked to Provide your 2FA authentication code, using the TOTP mobile app you configured above.
+The first time you authenticate to GitHub from Git, you'll be asked to provide your 2FA authentication code by using the TOTP mobile app that you configured in this procedure.

 After you enable 2FA, see Creating an access token for command-line use to create a security token that will be used for authentication when you access GitHub by using command-line functions.
-When you create the token, select all the scopes available in the token-creation UI (details on each scope)
+When you create the token, select all the scopes available in the token-creation UI.
+(You can get details on each scope.)